Each garden has its own regulations. These will be communicated to you at your Annual General Meeting.

 2.7 EDGES OF GARDENS AND RAISED TRAYS

-the edge of the garden.
+from the edge of the garden.

-paint them;
+to paint them;

-attach objects to it.
+to attach objects to it.

 2.8 EXCEEDANCE